- 1st Advantage: Both water and fat soluble

 Tip #1: Because ALA is an unstable molecule, powdered forms are questionable.

 Once exposed to the atmosphere and light, it rapidly degrades.
 This is why we personally don’t like taking anything other than enclosed capsules.
 We think ALA in powder form is a terrible concept.
+Every time you open and close the lid, you are introducing new oxygen.

 Tip #2: Short half-life means that smaller doses spread out are better.